jonludlam/blog/src/pages/articles/2018-03-03---Reducing-Code-Generation/index.md

         ])
 ```

+As we saw before, these `field` functions simply constructs field` values, which is a simplerecord with a bunch of metadata about the field.
-If we added some type parameters to those field values we should be able to write generic `DB.get` and `DB.get` functions that use these declarations directly rather than having to generate a specific function for every field.
-A definition of a field type that would allow this would look something like this:
+If we take that simple `field` type declaration and add some type parameters we will be able to write generic `DB.get` and `DB.get` functions that use these declarations directly rather than having to generate a specific function for every field.
+A cut-down definition of a field type that would allow this would look something like this:

 ```ocaml
 type ('c, 'f) field = {